gershnik/wsdd-native/README.md

 sudo apt install wsddn
 ```

-If you have UFW firewall running do
+If you have UFW firewall running, do

 ```bash
 sudo ufw allow wsddn